Some key features of litigating before the Merit Systems Protection Board (MSPB) are –

 - Post-hearing briefs optional with the judge;

-- Relief can include reinstatement, back pay, compensatory as well as consequential damages, attorneys’ fees and expenses and out-of-pocket expenses to the whistleblower;
+- Relief can include reinstatement, back pay, compensatory as well as consequential damages, attorneys’ fees and expenses, as well as costs, fees and damages for retaliatory investigations;

 - Appeals go to the three-person presidentially-appointed MSP Board.
 Appeals from Board decisions then to the Federal Circuit or Regional Circuit (per a new limited-term law) and ultimately could go to the Supreme Court.